wessenstam/gts_cluster_checks/README.md

 Force Karbon image download
 ----------------
 Sometimes the Karbon BP isn't able to download the Karbon Image.
 To force the Karbon image to download use this script.
-I uses the information from the cluster.txt file.
+It uses the information from the cluster.txt file.
 Run using ``python3 karbon_download.py``.
-This will check for the image ntnx-04 available.
-If not it tells Karbon to download the image.
+This will check for the image to be available.
+If not it tells Karbon to download the image if the Karbon version is 2.x.
+If it is not this version it throws an error message and continues to the next cluster.